 Your next decision is how many years for which you need to prepare your tax returns.The number of years to file will depend on the facts and circumstances of your particular situation, and our tax professionals will be happy to review your situation and recommend possible courses of action (i.e. we can review your situation to test eligibility for Streamlined Filing Procedures, in which case only past 3 years of back filing tax returns and 6 years of FBAR are required).

 What if I owe more than I can pay?

 Even if a taxpayer doesn’t have enough money to pay, returns should be filed to avoid further penalties for failure to file.
 Contact us and we can assist in finding a solution to the problem.

 What penalties do I face?

-While everyone is familiar with the penalties associated with non-disclosure of foreign bank and financial accounts, it is important to know other types of penalties.
+While many people are familiar with the penalties associated with non-disclosure of foreign bank and financial accounts, it is important to be aware of other types of penalties.
 Failure to file your U.S. tax on time can result in the loss of some of the tax benefits available to American expats.
-There are additional IRS forms that must be filed specifically, for which penalties start at $10,000 and go up from there.
+Also there are additional IRS forms that must be filed specifically, for which penalties start at $10,000 and go up from there.